ethereum-pocr/ethereum-pocr.github.io/README.md

 ```

-## Building geth for linux from a mac os using Docker
+## Building geth for linux from a mac os using Docker - ATTENTION only use to run in DOCKER

 This is for testing (the intention is to integrate this in a CI/CD)